 Looking for even one news item to agree on, the team lands on Matt Gaetz, the US Senator currently accused of sex trafficking with a minor.
 While they seem to all agree that he is toxic, Redd comes to Gaetz’s defense, saying “17 is not all that young”.
 “That’s why you’re in trouble!”

-With that, they give up trying to agree on anything, and drop the mic with the show’s opening catchphrase, “Live from New York, it’s Saturday Night!”
+With that, they give up all pretense of trying to agree on anything.
+They drop the mic with the show’s opening catchphrase, “Live from New York, it’s Saturday Night!”

 The list below contains the phrases used by the anchors to create common ground and to clarify their differing points of view.